BeameryHQ/json-ditto/README.md

 ## Mapping FAQs:

- - How can i point the unifier to a deep nested Object ?
+ - How can i point the Ditto to a deep nested Object ?
- > The unifier uses Lodash's `_.get` which means that you can pass any path in form of a String or an Array e.g., `a.b.c[0].d` or `[a, b, c[0], d]`
+ > Ditto uses Lodash's `_.get` which means that you can pass any path in form of a String or an Array e.g., `a.b.c[0].d` or `[a, b, c[0], d]`

  - How can i iterate over a nested Object ?
  > To iterate over a sub-path, you need to define an `innerDocument`.
 The inner document path is again parsed with the `_.get` so it can be as complex as it can get.
-However, as the structure of the unifier requires that an `innerDocument` has to be defined when creating an array or Object of Objects, you can refer to the current document root with **!**
+However, as the structure of the Ditto requires that an `innerDocument` has to be defined when creating an array or Object of Objects, you can refer to the current document root with **!**

  - I see some paths prefixed with `!` .. what does that mean ?
  > Sometimes you need to access already parsed values (as in values in your result file).
 This is seen for example when we are trying to create the `keys` array from the already generated ids.
 In that case, the **!** prefixed path e.g., `!links.values` will refer to the already extracted `links.values` Object in the result file

  - If i want to extract data from multiple places for the same Object, how can i do that ?
- > The unifier allow to specify multiple Objects to be set as a parsing target.
+ > Ditto allows to specify multiple Objects to be set as a parsing target.
 For example, if we are creating an Object and you to have the `values` extracted from multiple places then you define your `values` as an array of objects where each Object will have output, innerDocument, etc. (you can check the `contacts.v2.js` sample mappping file).
 However, if you are creating an Object without `values` then your direct mapping will be an array of Object (check `test.js` sample mapping file and see the `social_links` mapping)

  - If i am creating an Object of Object, each Object should have a key.
 How can i define that ?
  > For object of objects (i believe you have defined the output as `{}`) then you need to define a `key` object.
 The `key` object is an array where you define that various targets that will be parsed as a key.
 The key is defined either as a relative path to the currently parsed Object or as a function call e.g., `"key": "@generateId($key|degree)"`